tleyden/open-ocr/README.md

 $ ./launcher.sh
 ```

-*Note: you don't even need to clone this repo!*
+*Note: as you may have noticed, you don't even need to clone this git repo!*

 This will start three docker instances: